Wihogora/Gallery/README.md

 * run this command lines in your terminal:
 * python manage.py runserver
 * access the application on this localhost address http://127.0.0.1:8000

+## Prerequisites
+You need the following to work on the project:

+* Python version 3.6

+* Django 2.0

+* Pip

+* virtualenv

+* A text Editor